 Inadequate hydration is another very important dietary factor in the development of urinary stones.
 Stone formers should be encouraged to drink enough fluid to keep their urine clear or light-yellow at all times with a goal of at least 2500 mL of urine produced daily.
 Excess animal protein and salt intake (over 3500 mg daily) as well as restricted dietary calcium intake are other important stone risk factors.

 Genetic factors may contribute to urinary stone formation.
 While approximately 50% of calcium-based stones are thought to have a heritable component, other stone types are better characterized genetically.
 For example, cystinuria is an autosomal recessive disorder.
-Homozygous individuals have markedly increased excretion of cystine and frequently have ...
+Homozygous individuals have markedly increased excretion of cystine and frequently ...